genomics-in-healthcare/genomics-in-healthcare.github.io/README.md

 ```

 5. Deploy to GitHub Pages:
-Copy all output from `dist` directory to the `root` directory, as the build outputs to `dist` but GitHub Pages only serves files from the root directory.
+Please copy all output from `dist` directory to the `root` directory before deployment, as the build outputs to `dist` but GitHub Pages only serves files from `root` directory.
 ```bash
 npm run deploy
 ```